 - History of other sexually transmitted infections (STIs).
 (Up to 20% of those with anogenital warts have other STIs.)

 - Anoreceptive intercourse.
 However, perianal warts can occur in the absence of anal intercourse.
-Perianal warts occur in men and women but are most common in homosexual men.
+Perianal warts occur in men and women but are most common in men who have sex with men.
 Warts within the anal canal are usually, but not always, associated with penetrative anal intercourse.

 - Manual sexual practices such as fisting and fingering may increase the risk of anal warts.